Conversation Analytics: How It Works, Tools & Use Cases

 Conversation analytics is highly accurate when models are trained on multilingual, real-world conversation data.
 Accuracy improves when the tool supports strong transcription, context-aware sentiment scoring, and language-specific tuning.
 Choose platforms that provide score explanations so you can validate how sentiment is detected.

-2. What type of teams benefit the most from conversation analytics?
+2. What types of teams benefit the most from conversation analytics?

 Customer service, QA, sales, marketing, CX, and compliance teams benefit the most because they handle high interaction volumes.
 Conversation analytics helps these groups understand issues faster, improve workflows, and optimize coaching or follow-up efforts.
 If your team relies on customer interactions, conversation analytics can strengthen decision-making.